clbrge/svelte-proxied-store/README.md

 const myStore = proxied(handler)
 ```

-Here the `get` function will intercept any call from subscribers to
+The handler above will intercept any `get` call from subscribers
-get an internal value property.
-An opportunity to implement any logic
+(including when you use the notation `$myStore.propertyKey`).

-you like before sending back the internal value (of any other value
+This is opportunity to implement any logic you like before sending
-preferable).
+back the internal value (of any other value preferable).